owod24/JUST-Archive-Analysis/README.md

 # JUST-Archive-Analysis
-Data science project for my placement program with the Journal of Undergraduate Studies at Trent
+NLP project for my placement program with the Journal of Undergraduate Studies at Trent